-f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
-AND nativ MLE in ac ere development results in the unavoidable loss of the vegetation within a MLES waterway buffer or a secondarial Swetland buffer, an environmental offset is required accordance with the environmental offset requirements tified in Planning scheme policy - Environmental s. active resources transport route buffer(refer Ove wing assessment criteria apply) erlay map - Extractive resources to determine if the Note e - The identification of a development footprint will assist in dem nonstrating compliance with the following performance criteria.
-PO6 0 No example provided.
-Lots provide a development footprint outside of the er.
-PO6 1 No example provided. ess to a new lot is not from an identified extractive stry transportation route, but to an alternative public .
-Extractive resources separation area(refer Overlay map - Extractive resources to determine if the following assessment criteria apply) Note e - The identification of a development footprint will assist in dem onstrating compliance with the following performance criteria.
-PO6 2 No example provided. l provide a development footprint outside of the aration area.
+Where development results in the unavoidable loss of native vegetation within a MLES waterway buffer or a MLES wetland buffer, an environmental offset is required in accordance with the environmental offset requirements identified in Planning scheme policy - Environmental areas.
+Extractive resources transport route buffer(refer the following assessment criteria apply) Overlay map - Extractive resources to determine if Note - The identification of a development footprint will assist in o demonstrating compliance with the following performance criteria.
+PO60 No example provided.
+Lots provide a development footprint outside of the buffer.
+PO61 No example provided.
+Access to a new lot is not from an identified extractive industry transportation route, but to an alternative public road.
+Extractive resources separation area(refer Overlay map - Extractive resources to determine if the following assessment criteria apply) Note - The Identification of a development footprint will assist in t demonstrating compliance with the following performance criteria.
+PO62 No example provided.
+Lots provide a development footprint outside of the separation area.
 Heritage and landscape character (refer Overlay map - Heritage and landscape character to determine if the following assessment criteria apply) Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
-PO6 3 No example provided.
-Lots do not: a. reduce public access to a heritage place, building, item or object;
+PO63 No example provided.
+Lots do not: reduce public access to a heritage place, building, item or object;